-Or berries you froze months ago.
+Or berries you froze months ago (also perfect to stir into lemon pancakes and blueberry cheesecake ice cream).
 As long as there isn’t mold on your berries and they still smell fine, throw them in the blender!

 Once they’re pulverized, nobody will suspect they were past their prime once they’re made into this smoothie.

 How do you add flavor to a fruit smoothie?

 You can add flavor to a fruit smoothie by adding grated fresh ginger.

 Fruit smoothies should, of course, always taste fresh and fruity.
 But I find by the time the fruit is blended up with ice (I like ice to make a thicker smoothie), the flavor can become somewhat dilluted.

 Can you make this lemon berry smoothie with ground dry ginger instead of fresh?

 While the flavor won’t be quite as bright and fresh without fresh ginger, ground dry ginger can be used in place of fresh ginger in this recipe.